MukundiRams/visco/docs/source/tutorials/tutorials.rst

 Compression using the Decorrelation flag
 ----------------------------------------

-Instead of enforcing the same compression rank (singular values) across all baselines for compression, one can choose to apply variable compression rank for each baseline by using the --decorrelation flag.
+Instead of enforcing the same compression rank (singular values) across all baselines for compression, you can choose to apply variable compression rank for each baseline by using the --decorrelation flag.
 By specifying decorrelation level, the user specifies the minimum percentage of the signal that needs to be retained for each baselines.
-This is the recommended method, especially if one is dealing with low signal-to-noise ratio (SNR) sources, as applying the same compression rank across all the baselines leads to significant smearing effects on long baselines.
+This is the recommended method, especially if you are dealing with low signal-to-noise ratio (SNR) sources, as applying the same compression rank across all the baselines leads to significant smearing effects on long baselines.
 Using this method is equivalent to using baseline dependent averaging (BDA) with SVD, resulting in short baselines being more aggressively compressed than long baselines.
-To use this, one can run:
+To use this, you can run:

 ::